Is it just me, or are most agencies outsourcing to SEO resellers and white label providers these days?

 The above facebook post describes about 90% of the “SEO” industry.
 You know, those guys calling and emailing you all day.

-Differences of White Label SEO Services and Traditional Services
+Differences of White Label Reseller Programs and Traditional Services

 There are key differences between white label resellers and what I consider higher quality legitimate providers.